glampert/font-tool/README.md

 Command line tool that converts text FNT files and font bitmaps to C/C++ code.

-To generate a FNT and a glyph bitmap from a TTF front file, I suggest using [Hiero](https://github.com/libgdx/libgdx/wiki/Hiero) or [BMFont](http://www.angelcode.com/products/bmfont/).
+To generate a FNT and a glyph bitmap from a TTF typeface file, I suggest using [Hiero](https://github.com/libgdx/libgdx/wiki/Hiero) or [BMFont](http://www.angelcode.com/products/bmfont/).

 ----